kenplusplus/tdx-tools/doc/run_tests.md

 ## TDX Tests

 TDX tests are used to validate basic functionality of TDX software stack.
-The tests focus on TDVM lifecycle management and environment validation.
+The tests  focus on TDVM lifecycle management, environment validation, E2E workload validation and AI model workload tests with AMX acceleration in TD guest.

 ### Create Cloud Image